-Δ{shaft} = Length change of shaft resulting from elastic shortening/lengthening, in (mm).
+$\Delta{\text{shaft}}$ = Length change of shaft resulting from elastic shortening/lengthening, in (mm).

-- P = Applied axial load, kip (kN). - L = Effective length of the shaft, in. (mm). - A = Cross-sectional area of the shaft, see Table 2, in.2 (mm2). - E = Young's modulus of the shaft, see Table 2, ksi (MPa).
+- P = Applied axial load, kip (kN). - L = Effective length of the shaft, in. (mm). - A = Cross-sectional area of the shaft, see Table 2, in. (mm). - E = Young's modulus of the shaft, see Table 2, ksi (MPa).

-The slip of the helical pile coupler is 0.197-inch/coupler (5 mm/coupler) at rated allowable compression/tensile load per coupling.
+The slip of the helical pile coupler is 0.161-inch/coupler (4.1 mm/coupler) at rated allowable compression/tensile load per coupling.

-4.1.4 Helix Plate Capacity (P3): Table 4 describes the allowable helical bearing plate capacity.
+4.1.4 Helix Plate Capacity (P3): Tables 4A and 4B describe the allowable helical bearing plate capacity.
 For helical piles with more than one helix, the allowable helix capacity for the helical foundation systems supporting axial compression and tension loads may be taken as the sum of the least allowable capacity of each individual helix.
-The helical plates are spaced three times the diameter of the preceding helical plate.
+The helical plates are spaced three times the diameter of the preceding helical plate, starting at the toe of the lead shaft section and extending into the helix extensions, if specified.